LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_f_interface/Optional_output.rst

-In the following tables, :ref:`FInterface.IOUTTable` and :ref:`FInterface.ROUTTable`, we list the entries in these arrays by index, naming them according to their role with the main ARKode solver, and list the relevant ARKode C/C++ function that is actually called to extract the output value.
+In the following tables, :ref:`FInterface.IOUTTable` and :ref:`FInterface.ROUTTable`, we list the entries in these arrays by index, naming them according to their role with the main ARKStep solver, and list the relevant ARKStep C/C++ function that is actually called to extract the output value.
 Similarly, optional integer output values that are specific to the ARKDLS linear solver interface are listed in :ref:`FInterface.DlsIOUTTable`, while